 This woody vine native to the Amazon rainforest can help many serious health problems by assisting the body in eliminating free radicals that cause cellular damage.
-Free radicals contribute to an array of minor as well as major health issues, like heart disease and cancer.
 Test tube studies also demonstrate that cat’s claw can stimulate the immune system, dilate blood vessels, act as a diuretic and relax smooth muscles (like the intestines).

 Cat’s claw may be a more recent natural remedy in North American, but it has a lengthy history in South America dating back to the Inca civilization.
 It’s been used as traditional medicine by indigenous peoples in the Andes to treat inflammation, rheumatism, gastric ulcers, dysentery and even tumors.
 It’s also been used in South American folk medicine to treat arthritis, intestinal complaints and wounds.
 One of the most impressive effects of cat’s claw is its scientifically proven ability to repair DNA.
 (2)

 All of these properties help make cat’s claw a benefit-rich herb, and that’s not all it can do for you.

 What’s the plant origin?
 Cat’s claw is a tropical woody vine belonging to the Rubiaceae plant family.
 It clings to the sides of trees as it grows by using its claw-shaped thorns.
 The trees are typically 100 feet or taller.
 At least 20 plants with sharp, curved thorns are considered to be cat’s claw or uña de gato.